 The Bolton man is spending a few days away after announcing his return to promoting.
 Khan has organized the first event in Islamabad for October 3.

-As part of his deal to bring the Amir Khan Boxing Hall and Academy to the city, regular shows will take place.
+Regular shows will take place as part of his deal to bring the Amir Khan Boxing Hall and Academy to the city.

 AMIR KHAN – PROMOTING

-Previously, speaking about his role promoting, Khan had told WBN of some problems.
+Previously, speaking about his role in promotion, Khan had told WBN of some problems.
 It seems those have now been ironed out and he’s good to go.

 Speaking to World Boxing News in late 2019, Khan had said: “One thing I’m going to say is there’s a lot of kids who I’ve tried to look after.

 “They’ve just done me wrong by not trusting me.
 But at the same time, there’s no reason not to trust me.
 I’m the only guy who paid them the most they’ve been paid.